OpenSlides/openslides-backend/docs/actions/motion.create_forwarded.md

 ## Action
 Creates a new motion.
 This action is very similar to [motion.create](motion.create.md) but very restricted in it's inputs.

 `origin_id` is an id of another motion (potentially not from this meeting!) referred to as the _origin motion_.
 The given motion is forwarded from the meeting of the _origin motion_ (A) to the given meeting (by `meeting_id` in the payload) (B).
-It must be checked, that `B/committee_id` is included in `A/committee_id -> committee/forward_to_committee_ids`.
+Checks, that `B/committee_id` is included in `A/committee_id -> committee/forward_to_committee_ids`.

-The motion is created with all special rules for [motion.create](motion.create.md): The state/workflow and timestamps must be set, a list of speakers must be created, and so on.
-There is one little catch: If the given meeting has `meeting/motions_reason_required` set, it is ok for `reason` to be empty.
+The motion is created with all special rules for [motion.create](motion.create.md): The state/workflow and timestamps are set, a list of speakers is created, and so on.
+There is one catch: If the given meeting has `meeting/motions_reason_required` set, it is ok for `reason` to be empty.

-The original motion must be updated as well (this is done by the automatic relation handling):
+The original motion is updated as well (this is done by the automatic relation handling):
-* The unique `id` of the newly created motion has to be linked to the _origin motion_s `derived_motion_ids` field.
+* The unique `id` of the newly created motion is linked to the _origin motion_s `derived_motion_ids` field.
-  * Deleting the newly created motion has to ensure that the corresponding entry was removed from the _origin motion_s `derived_motion_ids` field
+  * While deleting the newly created motion it is ensured that the corresponding entry is removed from the _origin motion_s `derived_motion_ids` field

 ### Forwarding tree fields

-* `all_origin_ids` of the newly created motion must be set to `all_origin_ids` of the origin motion plus the given `origin_id`.
-It is important that the id is appended at the end of the list, since the order of this field represents the order of the tree in case a motion of the tree is deleted.
+* `all_origin_ids` of the newly created motion are set to `all_origin_ids` of the origin motion plus the given `origin_id`.
+The id is appended at the end of the list, since the order of this field represents the order of the tree in case a motion of the tree is deleted.
-* The id of the newly created motion must be added to the `all_derived_motion_ids` field of all motions in the `all_origin_ids` field of this motion.
+* The id of the newly created motion is added to the `all_derived_motion_ids` field of all motions in the `all_origin_ids` field of this motion.
 Order is not important here.

 ### New user in receiving meeting

-* A new user on committee level will be generated automatically _inactive_ with meeting standard group and committee's name.
+* A new user on committee level is generated automatically _inactive_ with meeting standard group and committee's name.
 This user is stored in the committee as `forwarding_user` and used in further forwardings, if necessary with new membership in standard group of new meetings.

 ### State needs to allow forwarding